BURN.LIFE

 Long-time Burner Terry Grossman said something which I thought was quite apt:

+"As someone who had relatives who died in Auschwitz, I have to say that it always struck me as the only way to cope with absurdist inhumanity: with absurdist humor."
 I get it - that's not everyone's cup of tea.
 Some people prefer to deal with tragedy by elevating it and treating it with reverence.
 Others do it with humor.
 The former are often offended by the latter, and the latter often feel like the former create an oppressive atmosphere.
 (You can find that dichotomy of viewpoints at Temple burns in fact.
 Think of the controversy of the Freebird incident at the '12 Temple burn.)

 I salute Doc Pyro and his campmates for running a camp that is completely in keeping with Burning Man's founding Cacophony Society spirit.
 This is not a PLUR festival, people.